For $450, This Japanese Company Will Quit Your Job For You

 "The number of people who changed jobs has risen for seven straight years, reaching 3.11 million in 2017," The Wall Street Journal reported in March, citing data from Japan's Ministry of Internal Affairs and Communications.

-Still, the number of Japanese workers changing jobs represented less than 5 percent of the overall workforce in 2017, meaning that it's still relatively rare for an employee to go full-on Johnny Paycheck on their bosses in Japan.
+Still, the number of Japanese workers changing jobs represented less than 5 percent of the overall workforce in 2017, meaning that it is still relatively rare for employees to go full-on Johnny Paycheck on their bosses in Japan.

 For those who decide to take the leap, Exit is there to help.

-The company acts as a buffer between the departing employee and their now-former company.
+The company acts as a buffer between the departing employee and the now-former company.
 After informing bosses that they've lost a worker, Exit relays basic requests, but it doesn't get involved in complicated matters such as possible severance payments.
-Often, the former employee and their ex-company communicate only via mail after Exit has stepped in.
+Often, the former employee and ex-company communicate only via mail after Exit has stepped in.

 "Quitting jobs can be a soul-crushing hassle," Niino tells The Japan Times.
 "We're here to provide a sense of relief by taking on that burden."

 Under Japan's labor laws, employees who want to quit their job are required to give two weeks' notice.
-While Exit's customers often use holiday hours or other leave to fulfill that quota, the notice — and the delivery method — falls far short of the workplace etiquette guidelines laid out by Savvy Tokyo.
+While Exit's customers often use holiday hours or other leave to fulfill that quota, the notice — and the delivery method — fall far short of the workplace etiquette guidelines laid out by Savvy Tokyo.

-According to the site, tradition compels many employees to give at least a month's notice, and to tell their manager about their plans in a face-to-face meeting.
+According to the site, tradition compels many employees to give at least a month's notice and to tell their manager about their plans in a face-to-face meeting.

-Etiquette also calls for a formal letter of resignation — and for departing employees to dole out an assortment of small gifts on their last day, to show their appreciation to their coworkers.
+Etiquette also calls for a formal letter of resignation — and for departing employees to dole out an assortment of small gifts on their last day, to show their appreciation to their co-workers.

 Those niceties aside, it seems that Exit has tapped into a growing sector of Japan's economy.
 The Japan Times reports that several competitors have cropped up, and the company has also attracted an investment offer from a venture capital firm.